 Master of Arts in Mathematics

-The Mathematics Department offers the degree of Master of Arts (MA) in Mathematics.
-The MA entails study of advanced mathematics, typically culminating in a substantial thesis or final project demonstrating expertise in a particular area of mathematics.
-It is intended for students who plan to pursue a PhD subsequently, as well as those who intend to work outside academia.
-A broad range of specialties is possible; research interests of department faculty include algebra, analysis, combinatorics, control theory, dynamical systems, geometry, numerical analysis, partial differential equations, probability, and statistics.
-The program offers three options for the MA degree, as detailed in the Degree Requirements section of the Graduate School Catalog.
-College-wide requirements for graduate students may be found in the Graduate School Catalog.
+The Mathematics Department offers the degree of Master of Arts (M.A.) in Mathematics.
+The M.A. is a coursework only degree with the option of culminating in a thesis demonstrating expertise in a particular area of mathematics.
+This degree is intended for students who plan to pursue a Ph.D. subsequently, as well as those who intend to work outside academia.
+A broad range of specialties are possible; research interests of department faculty include algebra, analysis, combinatorics, control theory, dynamical systems, geometry, numerical analysis, partial differential equations, probability, and statistics.
+Full degree requirements can be found on the Math MA Academic Catalog page.
+College-wide requirements for graduate students may be found on the Graduate School page of the Academic Catalog.

 Job Placement